UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_09.md

 function is located in a different file?
 How can we learn what it does, when reading our code?

-We learned in the first assignment that we can learn more about built-in functions using:
+We learned in the first assignment that we can read more about built-in functions using:

 ``` python